FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 that using the methods correctly isn't intuitive.
 Keyword methods require choosing keywords relevant to your query and in your corpus.
 Neural methods are sensitive to word choice.
 Query augmentation approaches should be corpus aware and reflect what words are being added to the user.
-Each method has it's quirks.
+Each method has its quirks.
 How to interface with each method should be built into the UI.
 I think there are a couple ways of doing that

 1. Query phrasing suggestion methods
 	1. For keyword methods suggest synonyms and/or often used words using corpus statistics
-	2. For neural methods use an n-gram LLM over the finetuning corpus to propose good searches (making sure the input resembles the training data as much as possible)
+	2. For neural methods use an n-gram LLM over the fine-tuning corpus to propose good searches (making sure the input resembles the training data as much as possible)
 2. For query augmentation, integrating the approaches above and giving the user a way to understand if/how query augmentation is being used
 3. Use of an agent as a router to abstract method selection from the user.
 I propose a potential mechanism for this in the next section